Donzark/Brain-Stroke-Appliction/README.md

-# 🧠 Stroke Detection App
+# 🧠 AI Powered Stroke Detection App

 This is a **Streamlit application** that uses a **ResNet-based Convolutional Neural Network (CNN)** to classify CT scan images into two categories: **Normal** or **Stroke**.
 The app is designed to assist in the preliminary detection of strokes using medical CT scan images.